 VI.
 The Case Review Remediation Panel

 A. The President of the ACPE Board in consultation with the IRP will appoint a four person Case Review Remediation Panel.
-If there are 100’s Standards, two members of the Case Review Remediation Panel will be present or former members of the Professional Ethics Commission.
+If there are Code of Professional Ethics issues, two members of the Case Review Remediation Panel will be present or former members of the Professional Ethics Commission.
 Otherwise, all panel members will be four former members of the Accreditation Commission.
 All Panel members will be trained in processing complaints.
 The IRP Chair will chair the Panel but have no vote unless to break a tie.
 This is the designated fact-finding body.

 B. The investigator(s) and association ethics or legal consultant may be present during the Review but will not participate in the vote on final actions